hardbyte/python-can/doc/development.rst

 --------------------------------

 .. attention::
-    We strongly recommend using the :ref:`plugin interface` to extend python-can.
+   Please note: Pull requests that attempt to add new hardware interfaces directly to the python-can codebase will not be accepted.
+Instead, we encourage contributors to create plugins by publishing a Python package containing your :class:`can.BusABC` subclass and using it within the python-can API.
+We will mention your package in this documentation and add it as an optional dependency.
+For current best practices, please refer to :ref:`plugin interface`.

-    Publish a python package that contains your :class:`can.BusABC` subclass and use it within the python-can API.
-We will mention your package inside this documentation and add it as an optional dependency.
+   The following guideline is retained for informational purposes only and is not valid for new contributions.

 These steps are a guideline on how to add a new backend to python-can.